DSimoens/FAERS_PHARMACOVIGILANCE_ANALYSIS/README.md

 A **Jupyter notebook** to perform pharmacovigilance signal detection using the U.S. FDA Adverse Event Reporting System (FAERS).
 The pipeline calculates pharmacovigilance metrics such as ROR, PRR, RRR, and Haldane's Odds Ratio with 95% confidence intervals for a drug–event combination and exports the results to Excel.

+This might contain errors, use at own risk.

 ## Downloading the data files

 Please download the ASCII file using this link: